s-damian/solid-php/README.md

-# SOLID - Examples with PHP 8.1
+# SOLID - Examples with PHP 8.2

+Here there is an example of SOLID in PHP 8

 ## Author